richardwaters9049/InMemoryGraphDB/README.md

 3. **Knowledge Graph**: Entity node with properties like entity_id, name, type, and description.

-Product node with properties like product_id, name, price, and category.
+Product node with properties like product_id, name, price, and category. <br>
 Customer node with properties like customer_id, name, email, and purchase_history.
 Knowledge Graph: